Afroholic78/RevSimu/README.md

 # RevSimu (Working Title)

-Global Game Jam, January 2015
+Global Game Jam, January 2015, Edmonton, AB, Canada

 Theme: "What do we do now?"